justinpave/justinpave/README.md

 ### 👋 Hi, I’m Justin

-I’m an **Information Systems Security Officer (ISSO)** and **U.S. Army veteran** with 20+ years in **cybersecurity, IT systems, and network engineering**.
+I’m an **Information Systems Security Officer (ISSO)** and **U.S. Army veteran** with 20+ years in **cybersecurity, IT systems and network engineering**.
 I support **DoD and federal agencies**, keeping mission-critical systems secure, compliant, and reliable — and I love tinkering in a homelab to stay sharp and curious.

 ---